he1ex-tG/ConverterData/README.md

 when actions with the interface are performed inside this module.
 But there may be problems with their interpretation on the recipient's side.
 Therefore, the DTOs that are used in responses to the consumer are classes.
-The [repositories](#23-repositories) section has examples of the use of both classes and interfaces.
+The [repositories](#23-repositories) section has examples of using of both classes and interfaces.
 Still, this project is educational, as mentioned earlier.

 #### 2.3.
 Repositories

 Repository class implements CrudRepository interface.
-It allows to auto create methods that I need.
+It allows to auto create methods that are needed.
 But also it's possible to define queries directly.
 Both approaches are presents in the code.
+For instance,

+    /**
+     * Using custom query and class DTO
+     */
+    @Query("select new com.he1extg.converterdata.dto.converterfile.IdFilenameDTO(c.id, c.fileName) from ConverterFile c where c.converterUser = :converterUser")
+    fun getConverterFileListByConverterUser(
+        @Param("converterUser") converterUser: String
+    ): List<IdFilenameDTO>

+and

+    /**
+     * Using auto built query and interface DTO
+     * Query looks like this: @Query("select c.id as id, c.timestamp as timestamp from ConverterFile c where c.converterUser = :converterUser")
+     */
+    fun getConverterFileTimestampByConverterUser(converterUser: String): List<IdTimestampDTO>

 Even though the repository class based on ConverterFile [entity](#21-entities), it returns [DTOs](#22-dto) as responses on queries.
 The main benefit of this